nghialv/Hakuba/README.md

 License
 -----

-MYDataSource is released under the MIT license.
+MYTableViewManager is released under the MIT license.
 See LICENSE for details.